Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

 |Accounts for children||UTMA/UGMA||Fund up $15,000 per year/ $30,000 per couple|

-The most common investing accounts are a retirement account opened through an employer and a taxable brokerage.
+The most common investing accounts are retirement accounts opened through an employer and a taxable brokerage.

 Depending on your goals,